 The frogs all leapt toward the terrified women, sinking their teeth into her body.
 They ripped off chunks of meat as blood sprayed in all directions.
 They tore at her helpless body like a pack of wolves.
 They continued to bite off pieces of her until she finally dropped to the floor.

 Maybell was crying, pleading for her life.
-The frogs paid it no mind.
-Instead, they pounced on her, biting into her face, breasts and neck.
-After a few seconds of blood-curdling screams, she went limp and all was silent.
+The frogs paid no mind.
+Instead, they pounced on her, biting her face, breasts and neck.
+After a few seconds of blood-curdling screams, she went limp, and all was silent.

 The fangs in the frog’s mouths began to retract.
 They picked up their instruments and headed out the door and into the cold night.